 Meet Cassia Obovata and Slippery Elm

 Your strands can fully absorb Cassia and benefit from its active compounds, which include elasticity-boosting flavonoids and strengthening tannins.
 This helps repair the keratin in the hair cuticle, leading to a shinier look, better moisture retention, and tensile strength.
-Tensile usually refers to the measure of strength of steel.
-The tensile strength is determined by the amount of force a strand of steel can take before it snaps.
+Tensile usually refers to the measure of the strength of steel.
+The tensile strength is determined by how much force a strand of steel can take before it snaps.
 For something to have a tensile characteristic, it needs elasticity.

-Cassia Obovata also contains anthraquinones and chrysophanic acid, which inhibit the growth of fungus and microbes.
-If you suffer from dandruff, you may have weaker hair due to poor scalp condition.
-Cassia can help restore your scalp so new hair grows in nice and strong; it’s great for boosting your curl pattern as well!
-And unlike your run-of-the-mill deep conditioner, when you leave a Cassia conditioner on your hair it is absorbing into your strands and remains in your hair after you rinse.
-And what’s left will never leave your hair dull, or dry.
-Instead you’ll enjoy health and shine for days after your treatment.
+Cassia Obovata also contains anthraquinones and chrysophanic acid, which inhibit the growth of fungi and microbes.
+If you suffer from dandruff, you may have weaker hair due to poor scalp conditions.
+Cassia can help restore your scalp, so new hair grows nice and strong; it’s great for boosting your curl pattern as well!
+And unlike your run-of-the-mill deep conditioner, when you leave a Cassia conditioner on your hair, it is absorbing into your strands and remains in your hair after you rinse.
+And what’s left will never leave your hair dull or dry.
+Instead, you’ll enjoy health and shine for days after your treatment.
 Cassia is a great and highly effective hair porosity fix.